roundtree/rtsp-still/README.md

 # RTSP capture still image

-Docker iamge for capturing a jpeg image from a RTSP stream by calling an http endpoint.
+Docker iamge for capturing a jpeg image from a RTSP stream by calling an HTTP endpoint.

 ## Usecase

-This container can be used for capturing still images from RTSP enabled camera's not supporting a separate endpoint for capturing a still image.
+This container can be used for capturing still images from RTSP enabled cameras not supporting a separate endpoint for capturing a still image.
 This project was specifically created for the EZVIZ DB1 doorbell camera, but should work for every camera providing a RTSP stream.

 ## Installing
 The project can be run through Docker.